-In economic terms, it is important to identify capital expenditure as a separate item, because this shows Government's contribution to South African capital formation, as well as the Government's spending on new infrastructure including improvements/extensions to existing infrastructure.
+In economic terms, it is important to identify capital expenditure as a separate item, because this shows Government's contribution to capital formation and its spending on new infrastructure, including improvements/extensions to existing infrastructure.
 Capital assets are divided into five categories:

-- Buildings and other fixed structures;
+- Buildings and other fixed structures

-- Machinery and equipment;
+- Machinery and equipment

-- Cultivated assets;
+- Cultivated assets

-- Software and other intangible assets; and
+- Software and other intangible assets

 - Land and sub-soil assets.

 Payments for capital assets covers purchases of new assets, as well as extensions and improvements to existing assets.
-This includes own-account construction; that is, when government units engage in capital projects on own account.
-An example thereof is the Public Works Department constructing a new road.
+This includes own-account construction - that is, when government units engage in capital projects on own account.
+An example is the Department of Public Works constructing a new road.
 In this case, certain payment categories are capitalised.
-The relevant payment categories capitalised are:

-- Compensation of employees; and - Goods and services.
+The relevant payment categories capitalised are compensation of employees, and goods and services.